-Restricted stock units (RSUs) were granted for the first time in February 2018 with additional RSUs granted in March 2019, April 2020, and April 2021.
+Restricted stock units (RSUs) were granted for the first time in February 2018 and more recently in April of each year.
 RSUs have a grant date value equal to the closing price of the Company's stock on the dates the shares are granted.
 The RSUs vest one third over three years beginning the first anniversary of the date of grant.